githedgehog/docs/docs/faq/overview.md

 ## What are the advantages of a spine-leaf architecture?

-A spine-leaf architecture is designed to facilitate traffic that is passing between servers inside of a data center, other architectures like core-access-aggregation are setup to facilitate traffic moving in and out of the data center.
+A spine-leaf architecture is designed to facilitate traffic that is passing between servers inside of a data center.
+By contrast, other architectures like core-access-aggregation facilitate traffic moving in and out of the data center.
 A spine-leaf architecture provides multiple paths between nodes which allows for router maintenance and resilience in the case of failures.
 The spine-leaf architecture allows for multiple points of egress via border leaf nodes.
 In a spine-leaf architecture the unit of connection is a layer 3 route.
 There are robust tools, queueing algorithms and hardware available to manage network traffic at layer 3.
 To manage the distribution of routes to switches inside the fabric a protocol such as BGP, OSPF, or IS-IS is used.

 ### Spine Leaf Architecture Diagram

-The below diagram contains a Leaf and Spine routers.
+The following diagram contains Leaf and Spine routers.
 Servers inside of a virtual private cloud can be attached to any leaf.
-In order for the servers to communicate routes are applied to leaf nodes and traffic that needs to pass from leaf 1 to leaf 2 could travel via any spine.
-The leaf uses [ECMP](https://en.wikipedia.org/wiki/Equal-cost_multi-path_routing) to decide which spine to use.
-An [EVPN](https://en.wikipedia.org/wiki/Ethernet_VPN) technology ensures that servers inside of a VPC are reachable at layer 2 regardless of which leaf they are attached to in the fabric.
+To allow the servers to communicate, routes are applied to leaf nodes.
+The traffic passing from leaf 1 to leaf 2 can travel via any spine: the leaf uses [ECMP](https://en.wikipedia.org/wiki/Equal-cost_multi-path_routing) to decide which spine to use.
+[EVPN](https://en.wikipedia.org/wiki/Ethernet_VPN) ensures that servers inside of a VPC are reachable at layer 2 regardless of which leaf they are attached to in the Fabric.

 ```mermaid
 graph TD